HHS/TANF-app/docs/How-We-Work/team-meetings.md

 - **Attendees:** Core team
 - **Facilitator:** Raft PM/Scrum Master
 - **When:** Every other Tuesday 10:00am-12pm EST (combined with Internal Demo, Retro and Sprint Planning)
 - **Format:** The team will start by reviewing/updating the Sprint Board.
-We will discuss closed/merged tickets and work in progress tickets to assess thier status for the upcoming sprint.
+We will discuss closed/merged tickets and work in progress tickets to assess their status for the upcoming sprint.
 Key metrics such as velocity will also be analyzed.
-By the end of the meeting the team will have a clear undersatnding of what tickets will continue to be worked in the next sprint what finished products will be demoed to the team.
+By the end of the meeting, the team will have a clear understanding of which tickets will continue to be worked in the next sprint and which finished products will be demoed to the team.

 ### Internal Demo
 - **Goal:** To demo completed tickets to the team and decide what should be demoed at the larger Sprint Demo later in the day.